Skilled Trades

 Why plumbing, electrical, welding, and other trades are among the most in-demand and well-paying careers in SA — and how to get started even without a university degree.

-What Trades Are in Demand?
+What Trades Are Earning Right Now

 | Trade | Employed Salary Range | Self-Employed Potential |